mherod/mherod/README.md

 ### 😼 you found me!
-- 📱 I'm a Senior Android Developer for UNiDAYS
+- 📱 I'm a Senior Software Engineer at UNiDAYS
-- 🤩 I'm a passionate Kotlin enthusiast